Is your investing too emotional?

 A plan can also help you stick to your guns when emotion threatens to overwhelm you.
 While you might need to make some tweaks to your plans, there’s no reason to overthrow them completely in most cases.
 Your plan can help you stay on track, and help you overcome emotion.

-If your investing is too emotional, take a step back, consider your situation and goals, and then try to evaluate things without the same level of emotion.
+If your investment is too emotional, take a step back, consider your situation and goals, and then try to evaluate things without the same level of emotion.
 Keep your emotions in check, and you’ll be a better investor.